Stability of Finite Horizon Optimisation based Control without Terminal Weight: Conclusions

-Based on the established stability conditions, we propose a new stability guaranteed MPC scheme (MPCS).
-To establish its recursive feasibility, a new level set is defined by the value function with one step stage cost.
-It is shown that if the initial state within this properly defined sublevel set is feasible, recursive feasibility can be guaranteed.
-Several numerical examples are provided to illustrate the effectiveness and usefulness of the established stability conditions and the proposed new algorithm MPCS.
-It clearly shows that the new approach is much more powerful and less conservative.
-For an unstable MPC problem, numerical examples show our work also provides multiple approaches to achieve stability, e.g. through changing the length of horizon, the state or control weights, or embedding an additional condition in the algorithm using MPCS.
+MPC algorithms with a limited horizon and without terminal weight are widely used in practical applications for many reasons.
+However, despite all the considerable effort and progress so far, it is still far way from proving a complete answer to stability analysis of this type of algorithms.
+Consequently, it still lacks of solid theoretic foundation particularly in stability analysis to underpin many their applications.
+The work in this paper contributes to bridging the gap in this area.
+By defining OSVF based on the stage cost, we show that stability of finite horizon MPC can be established if OSVF is a CLF.
+Under this condition, a contractive terminal set can be constructed and added to the original MPC.
+It shows that this slightly modified MPC algorithm, CMPC, is recursively feasible and asymptotically stable.

+Based on the work in this paper, a finite horizon MPC algorithm with stability guarantee can be developed by the following procedure.
+After defining the stage cost based on the performance requirement, we first check the property of OSVF.
+If it is a local CLF, we are able to establish stability of the finite horizon MPC algorithm using the proposed approach in this paper.
+If not, we may change the stage cost to make OSVF as a CLF subject to that the resultant performance meets the requirement.
+Otherwise, we resort to the existing solutions to ensure stability, e.g. adding a terminal weight, or increasing the horizon to be sufficiently large.

-This paper makes a step in addressing the drawbacks discussed at Introduction for the current stability guaranteed MPC framework.
-It is hoped that this work will trigger more research in establishing better stability analysis tools for MPC.
-The needs of less conservative and more effective stability analysis tools for MPC are not only due to their theoretical significance, but also their importance in providing proven properties for practical applications particularly safety critical systems, extending the applicability of MPC, and providing more degrees of freedom for parameter tuning which potentially could improve performance.
-This work will support to develop a new MPC framework with stability guarantee that achieves a better trade-off between \emph{optimality in performance, stability and computational burden}.
-It could be extended to deal with MPC with different dynamics, complicated performance indexes (e.g. economic MPC) or in the presence of different types of disturbance and uncertainty (e.g. robust or stochastic MPC).
+Future research directions along the work proposed in this paper will be on reducing the conservativeness of the requirement of OSVF defined based on the modified stage cost being a clf, and extending the work to a wider class of MPC problems including MPC with terminal weight.
+Furthermore, only regulation problems are considered in this paper and more research is required in extending the work to a broader range of MPC problems such as tracking or economic MPC.
+It is anticipated that new complementary stability conditions will be developed for these MPC problems by exploiting the technique developed in this paper.
+The needs of less conservative and more effective stability analysis tools for MPC are not only due to their theoretical significance.
+They are also important in providing proven properties for practical applications, particularly for safety critical systems, extending the applicability of MPC, and providing more degrees of freedom for parameter tuning which potentially could improve performance.
+This work contributes to achieving a better trade-off between optimality in performance, stability, and computational burden.